code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/curriculum/elementary-school-new.md

 ## Free Professional Learning

 To help teachers implement our courses for grades K-5, Code.org offers high-quality, 1-day workshops for educators and content-area teachers (librarians, tech-ed specialists, etc.).
 These workshops are led by experienced Code.org facilitators in locations across the United States.
+If you are located outside the US, try our [self-paced, online course](/educate/professional-development-online).

 Attendees learn how to use Code.org's courses to introduce computer science basics in a format that's fun and accessible to the youngest learners (grades K-5).
 Attendees also receive all the supplies they need to teach—at no cost.